DIY: Brew + Bottle

 Be sure to inspect all equiment for any debris or films.
 Do not use soap, it can ruin the head of your beer.
 PBW or B-Brite both work great for cleaning your equipment.

 Crush your grains with a rolling pin.
 Put your grains in a muslin bag, add 1.5-2 gallons of tap water to your pot.
 Boil overs are messy, make sure to leave a gallon or two of headspace.
 Steep your gains at 155 degrees for 10-30 minutes.
-10 minutes is fine if you’re pressed for time.
-You’ll need a thermometer for this stage.
+10 minutes is fine if youโre pressed for time.
+Youโll need a thermometer for this stage.
 Remove the pot from the burner and let grains steep for another 5-10 minutes.

 Before returning the pot to burner add your malt extract.
 Make sure to

 stir the water so the malt extract does not scorch on the bottom of your pot.
-As soon as you see a boiling bubble add 1 oz bittering hops and boil for at least 45 minutes stirring as needed.
+As soon as you see a boiling bubble add 1 oz bittering hops and boil for at least 45 minutes stirring as needed.ย

 4. COOLING THE WORT

-contains 3.5-4 gallons of water.
+Pour the wort (pronounced โwertโ) into the primary fermenter thatย contains 3.5-4 gallons of water.
 Make sure you have cooled your wort below 80 degrees.

 5. FERMENTATION

-taking place.
-A head of foam will have formed and CO2 should be bubbling out of the airlock.
+Rehydrate your dry yeast in luke warm water (90-100 degrees) and let stand for 10 minutes.
+Then pour into the wort.
+Approx. 1-3 days after adding the yeast you should start to notice a healthy fermentationย taking place.
+A head of foam will have formed and CO2 should beย bubbling out of the airlock.
 After 5-7 days of fermentation, transfer into a glass carboy.
 A good rule of thumb is that the fermentation process takes about 2 weeks.

 6. BOTTLING